httpwg/http-extensions/draft-ietf-httpbis-priority.md

 If a client makes concurrent requests with the incremental parameter set to false, there is no benefit serving responses with the same urgency in parallel because the client is not going to process those responses incrementally.
-Serving non-incremental responses one by one, in the order in which those requests were generated is considered to be the best strategy.
+Serving non-incremental responses with the same urgency one by one, in the order in which those requests were generated is considered to be the best strategy.

 If a client makes concurrent requests with the incremental parameter set to